-The title of our discipleship manual is Journey in One on One Discipleship.
+The title of our discipleship manual is Journey.
+The Spiritual Formation of Multiplying Disciples.
 This manual is not just a textbook on the importance of discipleship.
-In actuality, you are reading the "heart" and "passion" of a ministry that is committed to making disciples until the Lord returns.
+In actuality, you are reading the “heart” and “passion” of a ministry that is committed to making disciples until the Lord returns.
 In essence, you have in your hands a workbook.
 You will not become a committed disciple without work.
-Paul told the Ephesians that the church leaders were to "perfect (mature, disciple) the saints, for the work of the ministry..."
-(Ephesians 4:11).
+Paul told the Ephesians that the church leaders were to “perfect (mature, disciple) the saints, for the work of the ministry…” (Ephesians 4:11).
 Herein lies the purpose for this ministry: to disciple Christians to spiritual maturity who in turn will go and do likewise!

 These pages are NOT designed to be used as a Sunday school curriculum.
 They are NOT designed to be used for solo assignments.
 Spiritual growth does not take place in a vacuum.
 God has determined that growth takes place in the context of relationships.
 This theme is apparent as you study the book of Acts.
 When Saul needed to be discipled, God sent Ananias to him.
 Timothy and Titus had their Paul.
 John Mark had his Barnabas as well as the Apostle Peter.
 For this reason, these lessons are designed to be accomplished in a

 ONE-ON-ONE environment where a more mature Christian begins to invest not only his time, but also his life into a new believer.